LeeSeogMin/sililcon_sampling/docs/journal_paper.md

 ## Abstract

 Large Language Models (LLMs) are increasingly explored as tools for simulating human survey responses, yet their ability to replicate culturally-specific distributions remains underexamined.
-We introduce **Silicon Sampling**, a systematic framework for evaluating LLM-generated survey responses against population benchmarks using Jensen-Shannon (JS) divergence and Kolmogorov-Smirnov (KS) tests.
-Using the Korean General Social Survey (KGSS) 2023 as our benchmark, we compare responses from GPT-4o-mini, GPT-5.2, and CLOVA HCX-007 (a Korean indigenous LLM) across six culturally-sensitive variables including political orientation, national pride, and inter-Korean relations.
-Our key finding is that CLOVA HCX-007 significantly outperforms GPT models on Korean-specific variables, achieving 73.3% lower JS divergence on average and statistically non-significant KS test results on two variables (KRPROUD: p=0.196, UNIFI: p=0.973).
-We also demonstrate that model advancement (GPT-4o-mini → GPT-5.2) improves cultural alignment by 22.6%, while indigenous LLM design provides even greater enhancement (73.3% improvement).
-Additionally, stratified persona analysis reveals that while LLMs capture demographic-attitude correlations (e.g., age-based political orientation), population weighting does not improve accuracy due to stereotype amplification effects.
+We present a **Silicon Sampling framework**—a systematic methodology for evaluating LLM-generated survey responses against population benchmarks using Jensen-Shannon (JS) divergence and Kolmogorov-Smirnov (KS) tests.
+Using the Korean General Social Survey (KGSS) 2023 as our benchmark, we compare responses from GPT-5.2 and CLOVA HCX-007 (a Korean indigenous LLM) across six culturally-sensitive variables including political orientation, national pride, institutional trust, and inter-Korean relations.
+Results show **no clear evidence for indigenous LLM superiority**: while CLOVA achieves 26.5% lower average JS divergence than GPT-5.2, this advantage is driven primarily by GPT-5.2's poor performance on unification attitudes (UNIFI).
+CLOVA outperforms GPT-5.2 on only 3/6 variables, while GPT-5.2 substantially outperforms CLOVA on political orientation (PARTYLR).
+KS tests reject benchmark equality for all variables from both models at α=0.05, highlighting that neither model achieves distributional equivalence.
+Additionally, stratified persona analysis reveals that while LLMs capture demographic-attitude correlations (e.g., age-based political orientation), the effectiveness of population weighting varies by variable: it may worsen accuracy for stereotype-prone variables (like political orientation) due to amplification effects, while improving accuracy for variables with more moderate demographic associations.
 These results suggest that culturally-contextualized LLMs may contribute to improved alignment in survey simulation for non-Western contexts, though researchers should be cautious about elaborate demographic stratification.

 **Keywords**: Large Language Models, Survey Simulation, Cultural Bias, Indigenous AI, Silicon Sampling, KGSS